8 Best Wise Alternatives for International Payments in 2026

 When not to use OFX

-OFX's minimum transfer amounts make it impractical for small, frequent payments.
-The platform also takes several business days for most transfers, which doesn't work for companies needing same-day or next-day settlement.
-NetSuite integration isn't confirmed in official documentation.
+Minimum transfer amounts make it impractical for small, frequent payments.
+The platform doesn't work for companies needing same-day or next-day settlement.
+Companies using NetSuite as their primary accounting software should verify integration capabilities before committing.

 Pricing